-The EAP programme originated in 1982 and represented a risk reduction activity between the Agile Combat Aircraft study conducted by BAe, MBB and Aeritalia and the product definition of the four-nation (UK, Germany, Italy and Spain) EFA programme.
+The EAP programme originated in 1982, and represented a risk reduction activity between the Agile Combat Aircraft (ACA) study conducted by British Aerospace (BAe), West Germany's Messerschmitt-Bölkow-Blohm (MBB) and Italian aircraft company Aeritalia and the product definition of the four-nation (UK, Germany, Italy and Spain) EFA programme.

-The contract for EAP was signed on 26th May 1983, to be jointly funded my MoD and Industry.
+The contract for EAP was signed on 26th May 1983, to be jointly funded by the MoD and Industry.

-EAP was intended to demonstrate active full authority digital fly-by-wire controls, a significantly unstable (by 15% of mean chord) canard delta configuration, new manufacturing materials and methods (including carbon fibre composites, aluminium lithium alloys and super-plastically formed diffusion-bonded Titanium) and advanced digital electronic systems, including a glass cockpit with a wide field-of-view head-up display (HUD).
+EAP was intended to demonstrate active, full-authority digital fly-by-wire controls, a significantly unstable (by 15% of mean chord) canard delta configuration.
+It would feature new manufacturing materials and methods (including carbon fibre composites, aluminium lithium alloys and super-plastically formed diffusion-bonded Titanium) and advanced digital electronic systems, including a glass cockpit with a wide field-of-view head-up display (HUD).